PotatoEater0127/video-highlight/README.md

 ## 📋 Usage

 1. Launch the application in your browser
-2. Upload a video file using the drag-and-drop interface or file selector
+2. Upload a video file (must be longer than 15 seonds)
 3. Wait for the AI to process the video and generate a transcript (mock processing)
 4. Use the left panel to select/unselect sentences for your highlight clips
 5. Preview your highlight compilation in the right panel
-6. Click on timestamps or sentences to navigate to specific parts of the video
+6. Click on timestamps to navigate to specific parts of the video

 ## 📂 Project Structure